Deployment strategies

 :[myuser@dev ~]$ sudo setcap 'cap_net_bind_service=+ep' /root/pb/pocketbase

-(Optional) systemd service
+(Optional) Systemd service

 You can skip step 3 and create a Systemd service to allow your application to start/restart on its own.